 2. Knock It Out Early

-There are too many commitments and obligations that popup throughout our days and it’s very easy for something to interfere with your gym time.
+Our days are filled with a million commitments and obligations that popup and it’s very easy for something to interfere with your gym or workout time.

 3. Have a Plan To Avoid Wasting Precious Time